jeremiahsnapp/dev-lxc/README.md

 	dev-lxc cluster start

-https://chef-tier.lxc resolves to the two frontends in round-robin fashion.
+https://chef-tier.lxc resolves to the frontend.

 Typical ponyville and wonderbolts orgs, users, knife.rb and keys are automatically created.